-Writing Your Career Goals Essay
+Writing An Effective MBA Career Goals Essay

 Finding a Theme for Your Statement of Purpose

-Check out all the blog posts in this series: All effective essays have a distinctive theme, and it can take time and careful thought to identify what yours should be.
-If you go back to the essays we examined in the previous post in this series, you will see that the public health program applicant…
+Check out the other posts in this series: All original essays have a unique and distinctive theme, and it can take time and careful thought to identify what yours should be.
+If you go back to the essays we examined in the previous post in this series, you will see that the public health program applicant opened…

 Three Ways Writing About Obstacles Strengthens Your Application Essays

-How to Project Professionalism, Positivity, and Confidence in Your Statement of Purpose
+How to Project Confidence, Professionalism, and Positivity in Your Essays

 First Drafts of Residency Personal Statements: Let Yourself Go

-For many residency applicants, writing the first draft of their personal statement is probably the most difficult part of the entire application process.
-And the most difficult part of writing that first draft is often getting the first few words on the page.
-Don’t fret – even accomplished novelists and famous journalists struggle to get…
+For many residency applicants, writing the first draft of their personal statement is the most difficult part of the entire application process.
+And the most difficult part of composing that first draft is often getting the first few words on the page.
+Don’t fret – even accomplished novelists and famous journalists struggle to get started…

 - 1